Honey Garlic Pork Tenderloin

 Instructions

-• Arrange potatoes in a 9×13 baking dish or pan.
+• Prepare the potatoes.
+Arrange potatoes in a 9×13 baking dish or pan.
 Drizzle the potatoes with 2 tablespoons olive oil and season with salt and pepper; toss to combine.
 Roast for 35 minutes, stirring halfway through cooking.

-• Season the tenderloin with salt and pepper.
-Place the tenderloin in the center of the pre-cooked potatoes and set aside.
+• Combine the pork with the potatoes.
+Season the pork tenderloin with salt and pepper.
+Place the pork in the center of the pre-cooked potatoes and set aside.

-• In a mixing bowl, whisk together the ¼ cup olive oil, honey, garlic, mustard, thyme, and rosemary.
+• Make the honey garlic mixture.
+In a mixing bowl, whisk together the ¼ cup olive oil, honey, garlic, mustard, thyme, and rosemary.
 Brush the tenderloin with the honey mixture and brush any extras over the potatoes.

-• Remove from oven and let rest 5 minutes before slicing.
+• Let it rest.
+Remove the pork tenderloin from the oven and let it rest for at least 5 minutes before slicing.

-• Garnish with chopped fresh parsley and serve.
+• Serve.
+Garnish with chopped fresh parsley and serve.

 Notes